coderefinery/reproducible-python/content/version-control/branching-and-committing.md

 :::::{tabs}
 ::::{group-tab} GitHub
-1. Where it says "main" at the top left, click, enter a new branch name `new-tutorial`, click on the offer to create the new branch ("Create branch new-tutorial from main").
+1. Where it says "main" at the top left, click, enter a new branch name (e.g. `new-tutorial`), then click on
+   "Create branch ... from main".
 1. Make sure you are still on the `new-tutorial` branch (it should say it at the top), and click "Add file" → "Create new file" from the upper right.